thedaviddias/bfdes.in/README.md

 Run `yarn build:dev`.
 Uses Webpack in watch mode to compile the TS source for both the frontend and the backend.

-Write any posts you wish to display in a 'posts' folder under the root directory.
+Write posts in a 'posts' folder under the root directory.
 The format is

 ```
 # ----